bdgmb2/aceo-modloader/README.md

 3. *Ensure* all project references are accounted for, otherwise the build will fail.
    1. Make sure to `Restore NuGet Packages` before building
    2. Copy over all required references into the `ACEOLibs` folder inside the project root.
-   At this time, this includes `UnityEngine.dll`, `UnityEngine.UI.dll`, `Assembly-CSharp.dll`, and
+   At this time, this includes `UnityEngine.dll`, `UnityEngine.UI.dll`, `Assembly-CSharp.dll`,
-   `UnityEngine.CoreModule.dll`.
+   `Mono.Security.dll` and `UnityEngine.CoreModule.dll`.
 You can find these libraries in the "Airport CEO_Data/Managed" folder.
+If you're on Mac, replace `.dll` with `.dylib`
 4. Build the solution (Build => Build Solution or `Ctrl+Shift+B`)

 ##### FAQ: